-If you are a Retail Investor and not satisfied with the Responsible Entity's response, then you can refer your complaint to the Australian Financial Complaints Authority, an external complaints handling body of which we are a member.
+If you are a Retail Investor and not satisfied with the Responsible Entity's response, then you can refer your complaint to the Australian Financial Complaints Authority, an external complaints handling body of which the Responsible Entity is a member.
 The role of this body is to provide you a free and independent assessment of your complaint.
 The Australian Financial Complaints Authority can be contacted as follows: